RobertTalbert/sevensteps/SevenSteps.md

 <br><br><br><br><br><br><br>

 ### FAQ's about Step 3

+__Q:__ What if students show up to class unprepared for the group space activity that I am designing?

+__A:__ This is an important question.
+We'll get to that later.
+For now, assume that they will be prepared.

-__Q:__ _What are some ways I can free up even more time in my class for active learning on the most difficult objectives?_
+__Q:__ _What are some ways I can free up even more time in my class for active learning?_

-__A:__ There may be several ways you can improve the efficiency of your class meeting by streamlining or eliminating things we often do in class out of habit.
-Suggestions:
+__A:__ Suggestions:

 + __Don't give course announcements in class.__ Make class announcements via email or your course's LMS instead.
+Or, put up a slide before class starts (and at the end) with all the announcements for the day and make the slide available online.
 This way students will have a record of the announcement, and no class time is taken up.
-At the very least, you can put announcements up on the board prior to class or in a handout, and then move on, but if they are on the board (and written clearly) there's no need to reiterate them.
-It's the students' responsibility to handle information flow.
+Insist to students that it is their responsibility to handle information flow.
 + __Don't hand back papers in class.__ Try handing back papers prior to class time, or by appointment in office hours.
 I recently realized that if I spent 10 seconds per student in a class of 30 students handing back papers, that I've spent 5 minutes transferring pieces of paper.
 How many times have you wished you had 5 more minutes to finish an activity?
 + __Don't use paper at all.__ Have students type up their work, or write it up neatly and then scan it to a PDF, then have them submit work via Dropbox or your LMS or a single-purpose GMail account.

 ---

 ## Step 4: Split up the list of learning objectives

-### Philosophy of Step 4
+### What we going to do in this step

+In this step, we will __return to our ordered list of learning objectives and split it into two lists: Basic Objectives and Advanced Objectives__.

+### Why are we going to do it

 We now have a list of learning objectives that's ordered by cognitive complexity, and a sense of what is going to happen in class.
 Now we move _backwards_ and look again at the objectives.
 The list of learning objectives shows all the tasks that students should be able to do in order to provide evidence os mastery -- _eventually_.
-The _timing_ of that evidence matters, however.
-We don't need students to show they've mastered _every_ learning objective _prior_ to coming to class; that's unrealistic, and if it were the case then there wouldn't be much of a need for a class.
+The _timing_ of student work on these matters, however.
+We don't need or expect students to show they've mastered _every_ learning objective _prior_ to coming to class; that's unrealistic, and if it were the case then there wouldn't be much of a need for a class.

 So in this step we are going to do students a favor and specify __what they need to be able to do before arriving at class__, and __what they will focus on doing during and after class__.
 We do this by simply splitting the list of learning objectives in two -- drawing a line that separates the pre-class objectives from the in-class objectives.
 We'll call those objectives __Basic__ and __Advanced__ respectively.